 And not forgetting the bubbles...
 Crémants are wines made by the Champagne method in French regions other than Champagne.
 In fact good examples of Crémants de Bourgogne in particular, like Domaine Thibert's, can be mistaken for Champagne:

-You could try a bottle of each of the first six of these wines in my Thibert Taster Case.
+You could try a bottle of each of the six wines in my Thibert Taster Case.

 © Wines With Attitude Limited, www.wineswithattitude.co.uk